Emergency Preparedness: What Every Worker Should Know

 - A reporting and feedback loop exists after each drill or actual incident.

-A sturdy emergency reaction application is based on management dedication — without it, policies remain phrases on paper.
+A strong Emergency Response Program (ERP) application is based on management dedication — without it, policies remain phrases on paper

-Physical safety subjects, but intellectual readiness is similarly vital.
-In emergencies, panic spreads quicker than hearth.
+Physical safety is important, but mental readiness also matters.
+In emergencies, panic spreads faster than fire.

 To live composed:

-- Focus on one step at a time instead of the complete disaster.
+- Focus on one step at a time instead of the whole crisis disaster.

-- Follow commands from safety leaders or first responders.
+- Follow guidance from safety leaders or first responders.

-- If trained, help others; it diverts panic into movement.
+- If trained, help others; it diverts panic into action.

 Remember, panic is contagious — but so is calm.
 Workers who stay regular inspire others to do the same.